francescodc87/ipaPy2/README.md

 **2. MS1 database file (required)**
 <br />
 The IPA method requires a pandas dataframe containing the database against which the annotation is performed.
-Such dataframe must contain the following columns in this exact order (optional columns can have empty fields):
+This dataframe must contain the following columns in this exact order (optional columns can have empty fields):
 - **id**: unique id of the database entry (e.g., 'C00031') - *necessary*
 - **name**: compound name (e.g., 'D-Glucose') - *necessary*
 - **formula**: chemical formula (e.g., 'C6H12O6') - *necessary*
 - **inchi**: inchi string - *optional*
 - **smiles**: smiles string - *optional*
 - **RT**: if known, retention time range (in seconds) where this compound is expected to elute (e.g., '30;60') - *optional*
-- **adductsPos**: list of adducts that should be considered in positive mode for this entry (e.g.,'M+Na;M+H;M+') - *necessary*
+- **adductsPos**: list of adducts that should be considered in Positive mode for this entry (e.g.,'M+Na;M+H;M+') - *necessary*
 - **adductsNeg**: list of adducts that should be considered in Negative mode for this entry (e.g.,'M-H;M-2H') - *necessary*
 - **description**: comments on the entry - *optional*
 - **pk**: previous knowledge on the likelihood of this compound to be present in the sample analyse.
-The value has to be between 1 (compound likely to be present in the sample) and 0 (compound cannot be present in the sample).
+The value has to be between 1 (compound highly likely to be present in the sample) and 0 (compound cannot be present in the sample).
 - **MS2**: id for the MS2 database entries related to this compound - *optional*
-- **reactions**: list of reactions ids involving this compound (e.g., 'R00010 R00015 R00028').
+- **reactions**: list of reaction ids involving this compound (e.g., 'R00010 R00015 R00028').
 If required, these can be used to find possible biochemical connections - *optional*

 The column names must be the ones reported here.
-While the users are strongly advised to build their own *ad-hoc* database, [here](DB/IPA_MS1.csv) you can find a relatively big example database.
+While users are strongly advised to build their own *ad-hoc* database to match their specific instrument setup and sample types, [here](DB/IPA_MS1.csv) you can find a relatively big example database.

 ```python